henrikhoff/WPCM/readme.txt

 WordPress Course Manager - a WordPress Plugin to handle courses, lecturers and a schedule of dates when courses are held with one or more lecturer(s).

 == Description ==
-This plugin was developed since I couldn't find any other plugin that provided this functionality, and I needed it for the home page of the Swedish educational company Utbildningsglädje (http://www.utbildningsgladje.nu).

-What I needed was to manage lecturers that can hold different courses and create a schedule with courses to be held at different locations.
+WordPress Course Manager - a WordPress Plugin to handle courses, lecturers and a schedule of dates when courses are held with one or more lecturer(s).

 The plugin lets you manage:

 * Lecturers - Name, biography, picture and homepage url.
 * Courses - Name, description, lecturers
 * Schedule - Course, date, place, url to page/file with more information.

+This plugin was developed since I couldn't find any other plugin that provided this functionality, and I needed it for the home page of the Swedish educational company Utbildningsglädje (http://www.utbildningsgladje.nu).

+What I needed was to manage lecturers that can hold different courses and create a schedule with courses to be held at different locations.